 - Average flight time: 3h 15m

 When to go

 (°C) Avg.
 High Temp

-Whether you want to take a hike or simply gaze up at the view, your first stop upon arrival should be Mount Etna.
-This stunning volcano sets the tone for the entire island with its massive presence and is the perfect backdrop for group photos and selfies.
+Whether you want to take a hike or simply gaze up at the view, one of your first stops upon arrival should be Mount Etna.
+This stunning volcano sets the tone for the entire island with its massive presence always visible from any part of the city, including the beach.